Jmcgee01125/ObsidiaMC-Discord-Console/config/README - settings guide.txt

 directory
 The directory where the server is located.
 This is the directory that contains server.jar.
-Directories from root/C/whatever are recommended, but not required (relative to the cwd of the program).
+Directories from root/C/whatever are recommended, but not required (relative to the location of __main__.py).

 ip